Robinbux/Assessment/README.md

-My attempt for the 42 challange "fillit".
+My attempt for the 42 challenge "fillit".
 My program places tetriminos into the smallest square possible.